glandfried/honestBeliefs/README.md

 ![modelo_causal_0_conjunta](./figures/modelo_causal_0_conjunta.png)

 It is honest because it maximizes uncertainty given the information available so far: the causal model.
-And it is joint because it is the belief about the simultaneous occurrence of both variables, $\text{Belief}(r,s)$.
+And it is joint because it is the belief about a simultaneous occurrence of both variables, $\text{Belief}(r,s)$.

 ## Probability theory

 The rules of probability have been derived from a large number of axiomatic systems, conceptually distinct and independent of each other, which is a strong point in their favor.
-But perhaps more importantly, they **guarantee to maximize uncertainty given empirical (data) and formal (causal models) information**.
+But perhaps more importantly, they **ensure maximization of uncertainty given empirical and formal information (data and causal models)**.

 Probability theory has only two rules: the sum rule and the product rule.
-The first rule computes the belief of a single variable by integrating in equal parts the joint belief distribution.
+The first one computes the belief of a single variable by integrating in equal parts the joint belief distribution.
 For example, the honest belief about the gifts is again 1/3,

 $$\text{Belief}(r_i) = \sum_j \text{Belief}(r_i, s_j) = 1/3$$

-And the same applies to the hint.
+And the same applies to the hint variable.

 $$\text{Belief}(s_j) = \sum_i \text{Belief}(r_i, s_j) = 1/3$$

-The second rule is the one that will allow us to fulfill the objective we had set ourselves, to update the belief about the gift after having seen the hint.
+The second rule is the one that allow us to fulfill the objective we had set ourselves: update the belief about the gift after having seen the hint.
-It consists of preserving only the joint belief that is consistent with the data, $\text{Belief}(r_i, s_2)$.
+It consists of preserving the joint belief that is consistent with the data, $\text{Belief}(r_i, s_2)$.

 ![modelo_causal_0_condicional](./figures/modelo_causal_0_condicional.png)